shadowlack/shadowlack-core-book/culture/customs-traditions.md

 ## Deaths and funerals

-When a Ramathian dies, it is believed that their soul then goes to Fronima (unless their soul has been lost and/or eaten by a Rapine).
-Almost always, upon death, a Ramathian’s body is burned to ashes in order to destroy the vessel and prevent all forms of necromancy.
+When a Ramathian dies, it is believed that their soul then goes to Fronima (unless their soul has been lost and/or eaten by a [Rapine](/species/rapine)).
+Almost always, upon death, a Ramathian’s body is burned to ashes in order to destroy the vessel and prevent all forms of Necromancy.
 The ashes are then often carried deep into caves and scattered.
-The specific rituals and customs vary between the races (such as the Khell choosing to skin their family members before burning).
+The specific rituals and customs vary between species (such as the [Khell](/species/khell) choosing to skin their family members before burning).

-Funerals are almost always seen as a way to celebrate an individual’s life, and crying is not very common.
+Funerals are seen as a way to celebrate an individual’s life, and crying is not very common.
 Instead there is often a lot of drinking, dancing, and telling stories.
 Most funerals are public events and anyone may partake.

 ## Blood Oaths